-Task forces normally do not have administrative staff or financial support and are not required to keep minutes of their meetings.
+Task forces normally do not have administrative staff or financial support and are not required to keep the minutes of their meetings.
 Task forces submit a final written report to the charging committee or subcommittee and this report is included in the minutes of that group.
-Task forces have focused charges and, generally, complete their charges and issue their final report within 2 to 4 months of their creation.
-When the final report is accepted by the charging committee or subcommittee, the task force is dissolved.
+Task forces have focused charges and, generally, complete their charges and issue their final report within two (2) to four (4) months of their creation.
+When the final report is accepted by the charging committee or subcommittee, the task force is dissolved